peteroupc/peteroupc.github.io/colorgen.md

 >
 > 1. Other variants of the HTML color format<sup>[(10)](#Note10)</sup>:
 >     - The [CSS Color Module Level 3](https://www.w3.org/TR/css3-color/#rgb-color), which specifies this format, also mentions a **3-digit variant**, consisting of "#" followed by three base-16 digits, one each for the red, green, and blue components, in that order.
 Conversion to the 6-digit format involves replicating each base-16 component (for example, "#345" is the same as "#334455" in the 6-digit format).
 >     - An **8-digit variant** used in the Android operating system consists of "#" followed by eight base-16 digits, two each for the alpha, red, green, and blue components, in that order.
-This variant thus describes 8/8/8/8 RGBA colors.
+This variant thus describes RGBA colors with four 8-bit integer components (0 or greater, 255 or less).
 > 2. As used in the [CSS color module level 3](http://www.w3.org/TR/css3-color/), for example, colors in the HTML color format or its 3-digit variant are in the [_sRGB color space_](#sRGB) (as companded colors).

 <a id=RGB_Color_Spaces></a>